digitonic/passona-sdk/docs/quickstart.md

 ## Laravel Usage

 The SDK comes with a Laravel Service Provider to facilitate a much cleaner and streamlined setup.
-The SDK supports Laravel 5.4 and upwards, the service provider will only be auto discovered from Laravel 5.5 onwards.
+The SDK supports Laravel 5.4 and onwards, the service provider will only be auto discovered from Laravel 5.5 onwards.

 You can publish the config file of this package with this command: